Alexandr-web/speekey/README.md

 # speekey

 This app will help you train and test your typing speed.

-P.S.
 As a design, I chose the project [Monkeytype](https://monkeytype.com/)

 ## Authorization page
 <img src="./readmeImages/authorization.jpg" alt="authorization page" />